 Where to Buy Packing Cubes?

-You can find packing cubes at any store that sells travel gear.
+You can find a set of packing cubes at any store that sells travel gear.
 Look for companies that have several sizes in one package, with the option to purchase more.
 You’ll also want to find some that have different colors – at least enough colors for every family member to have their own.
+Most starter sets will come with at least a small cube, a medium cube, and a large cube.

 Read reviews before purchasing to ensure that the bags are durable and will hold up for multiple trips.
 In general, you want something that is lightweight but will last a while.